First patent application

 Theoretical proof of the bending wave principle by Prof.Dr.
 Manfred Heckl (†), Berlin (author of "Structure borne sound").

-This pic shows the movement of the plate referred to the theoretical calculations at one frequency.
+This picture shows the movement of the diaphragm and air referred to the theoretical calculations at one frequency.

 Legendary S05 Discus recognized with a design award